 Under some circumstances, a person may be privileged to enter onto another's property to determine whether the person in control wishes to deal with him, and for passage off upon receiving a negative answer.
 See Commonwealth v.
 Hood, 389 Mass.
 581, 589-590 (1983); Commonwealth v.
 Krasner, 360 Mass.
 848, 848 (1971) (such implied license may extend to some parts of property but not others); Richardson, 313 Mass. at 639-40.

 If you are charged with trespassing in the Commonwealth of Massachusetts, do not hesitate to contact an experienced Massachusetts criminal defense lawyer to help you with your charges today.
-Contact Attorney David Ellison for a Massachusetts trespassing lawyer today at 401-230-5520.
+Contact the lawyers at Ellison Law LLC for a Massachusetts trespassing lawyer today at 401-230-5520.